tidyverse/stringr/revdep/README.md

 ```
 checking package dependencies ...
 ERROR
-Package required but not available: ‘RWeka’
+Packages required but not available:
+  ‘llama’ ‘mlr’ ‘parallelMap’ ‘ParamHelpers’ ‘RWeka’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.